supriya-anand/Checkout-Assisting-Bot-/README.md

-# Checkout-Assisting-Bot-
+# Checkout-Assisting-Bot
-A bot that quickly checks out the orders on any website - for learning purpose only
+A bot that quickly assists the user while checking out the orders on any website - for learning purpose only